Gravelroots SAINT CUTHMANS

 Over the years a number of buildings and other structures had been built and were incorporated into the new school.
 The former aircraft hangar was subsequently converted into a gymnasium.
 A swimming pool and an extensive two-storey classroom block were built.
 Plus there was a brick and tile workshop building.

-Proposals for the school after closure were to -
+One set of proposals for the school after closure were to -

 Convert Wispers into seven units and provide garaging for five cars